Rollover 529 to IRA

 The 529 plans generally do not have annual contribution limits but do have lifetime contribution limits that vary by state, often reaching several hundred thousand dollars.
 This allows for significant flexibility in how much can be saved over time.

 In contrast, IRAs have annual contribution limits set by the IRS, which are typically much lower.
-For instance, as of 2024, the limit is $7,000 per year or $8,000 for those aged 50 and older.
+For instance, as of 2024 and 2025, the limit is $7,000 per year or $8,000 for those aged 50 and older.
 Understanding these limits is vital for effective financial planning.

 While 529 plans allow for large, lump-sum contributions, making them ideal for grandparents or relatives who wish to contribute to a child's education, IRAs require a more consistent, annual contribution approach, making them suitable for gradual retirement savings.